Exploring the Sustainable Development Goals

 Water is life, and clean water means health.Audrey Hepburn

-Earlier this year, the World Economic Forum wrote a piece on the importance of collaboration in achieving the SDGs.
+In 2017, the World Economic Forum wrote a piece on the importance of collaboration in achieving the SDGs.
 In it, they wrote, “We do not yet know just how things will unfold, but one thing is for sure: the scale, scope and complexity of the economic and social transformation to come will be such that no one sector—government, business, civil society or academia—will be able to manage the transformation alone.
-We’re going to need some surprising alliances that bring different sectors together if we are to overcome its challenges.”17
+We’re going to need some surprising alliances that bring different sectors together if we are to overcome its challenges.”22

 This is certainly the case for the water crisis.